Do you know how much knowledge is lost when an employee walks out the door?

 ● And they also make the development process and tracking easy.

 Timely access to critical information is probably one of the main reasons employees often withhold knowledge.
 But reasons can also vary from personal and cultural to organizational and technical.

-To share knowledge, learn from and teach others, the technology has to meet the needs of your employees.
-Good collaboration and communication tools provide you with good methods for capturing complex and unique experiences, information, data, knowledge and deep smarts of your team.
+To share knowledge, learn from and teach others, technology has to meet the needs of your employees.
+Good collaboration and communication tools provide you with good methods for capturing complex and unique experiences, information, data, knowledge, and deep smarts of your team.
 These tools help you to fill knowledge gaps and stimulate people to learn, perform better, and be more creative and innovative.